Extremely broken generalized $\mathcal{PT}$ symmetry: Abstract

 \section{Abstract}

-We discuss some simple matrix representations of non-Hermitian operators with antiunitary symmetries that include generalized $\mathcal{PT}$ symmetry.
-One of them exhibits extremely broken antiunitary symmetry because of the degeneracy of the operator in the Hermitian limit.
-These examples illustrate the effect of point-group symmetry on the spectrum of the operators.
-We construct the necessary unitary matrices by means of simple graphical representations of the operators.
+We discuss some simple H\"uckel-like matrix representations of non-Hermitian operators with antiunitary symmetries that include generalized $\mathcal{PT}$ (parity transformation followed by time-reversal) symmetry.
+One of them exhibits extremely broken antiunitary symmetry (complex eigenvalues for all nontrivial values of the model parameter) because of the degeneracy of the operator in the Hermitian limit.
+These examples illustrate the effect of point-group symmetry on the spectrum of the non-Hermitian operators.
+We construct the necessary unitary matrices by means of simple graphical representations of the non-Hermitian operators.